andrel/vipps-psp-recurring-api/vipps-psp-api.md

 ## The userToken

 The user token is a token generated when the user has given a consent.
-This token is provided to the PSP in the makePayment callback when initialising or preforming a recurring payment.
+This token is provided to the PSP in the makePayment callback when initializing or preforming a recurring payment.

 A *userToken* contains the *scope* of the consent, in the claim named *scope*.
-The token also includes various useful information.
+The token also includes various useful information

 ```json
 {